Car Accident Lawyers Who Get Results

-Your lawyer can help you set the record straight.
+A car accident lawyer in Fort Wayne can help you set the record straight.
 They can work with you and the insurance companies to make sure your side of the story is heard loud and clear.
 Your lawyer can also negotiate a settlement claim on your behalf with the at-fault driver’s insurance company.
 The bottom line – if you were not at fault, you should not have to pay for a crash you did not cause.

 Who can I sue after my accident?

 If the at-fault driver’s insurance company refuses to negotiate in good faith or make a fair settlement offer, don’t give up.
 You have options.
 One of those options includes filing a lawsuit to obtain the money you deserve for your accident expenses, especially if you sustained a serious car accident injury.

 But who can you sue after a bad car accident?
 What are your options?
 In most cases, you can file a lawsuit against anyone who caused your car accident and who’s legally responsible for compensating you.
 This often includes

 - Anyone who sold or served alcohol to someone who was intoxicated, then caused your drunk driving accident.
 (These are known as dram shop claims.)

 - The manufacturer of the vehicle (if a vehicle defect caused your crash, for example)